:max_bytes(150000):strip_icc()/LIQUORS-8-best-beer-fridges-4843889-02cbfd9ce7d5444bad0e5e4b9fa14523.jpg)

 The well-prepared host knows that there's nothing more uncouth than handing one's guest an insufficiently-chilled beer.
 But if you're a frequent entertainer, you may find your kitchen fridge overflowing with cans and bottles.
 A separate beer fridge can solve that problem: you can keep your favorite beers (and wines, sodas, and beyond) at the perfect temperature, ready to be cracked open when expected or unexpected guests stop by.

-If you think a beer fridge is merely a mini-fridge, however, think again—there are fridges that lock (if you have little ones running around) and fridges that chill to specific temperatures that can be adjusted to pair with the beer inside.
+If you think a beer fridge is merely a mini-fridge, however, think again.
+There are fridges that lock, which is helpful if you have little ones running around, and fridges that chill to specific temperatures that can be adjusted to pair with the beer inside.
 There are even slim coolers that fit under counters or moveable fridges for roving parties.
-For plenty of room and a classic finish, the NewAir AB-1200 Beverage Refrigerator and Cooler wins.
+What you buy will depend on the size of bottles you'll store, and how much space you have.
+Temperature and the cooling system are factors, too.

 Best Overall